What Is Telehealth?

 Since the beginning of the COVID-19 pandemic, we have heard a lot about telehealth and how it has helped individuals continue to receive care without leaving their homes.
 Telehealth — sometimes called telemedicine — is the use of electronic information and telecommunication technologies to provide care when you and the doctor are not in the same place at the same time.
 If you have a phone or a device with internet access, you already have everything you need to get medical care or services through telehealth.

-What Kind of Care Can I Receive with Telehealth?
+What Kind of Care Can I Receive With Telehealth Services Near Me in Henry County?

 You might be surprised by the variety of care you can get through telehealth.
 Services like medication management and online counseling are particularly suited to telehealth as consistent and regular visits improve outcomes.
 Your doctor will decide whether telehealth is right for your health needs.